scevans/coffee-data/README.md

 # coffee-data
 Espresso machine output

 The UBC Biodiversity Research Centre has a wonderful coffee co-op whereby students, faculty and staff can purchase coffee in-house for a minimal price.
 The heart of this operation is the espresso machine.
-Well, the heart is actually [Andrew MacDonald](https://github.com/aammd), but anyway.
+Well, the heart is actually [Andrew MacDonald](https://github.com/aammd) who [singlehandedly runs the coffee co-op](https://github.com/aammd/CoffeeCoop), but anyway.
 Patrons can select "large", "medium", or "small" pulls depending on whether they desire a fuller cup or a single shot.

 A long-standing question among coffee co-op patrons has been why the espresso machine seems to vary in the amount of coffee it dispenses for the same selection.
 I, being a regular "large" guy, recently began collecting data on variation in coffee volume dispensed for selection of a single "large" coffee.
 This repository contains the data (coffee-data.csv), R code used to visualize the data (coffee.R), and output figures.